jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw2part1.md

 __Due date: 7 November 2022 at 11:59pm MST__

 Homework 2 has two parts, this is the first one.
-It has ten questions, 0 throuh 9, which are each worth 6 points for a total of 60 possible.
+It has ten questions, 0 through 9, which are each worth 6 points for a total of 60 possible.
 The second part of homework 2 will be due at the same time as the first part, but will not require any time outside of the regularly scheduled class period unless you miss class (in which case you'll watch a video of no more than 1 hour and 15